jezzsantos/saastack/docs/DEPLOYMENT.md

 > Note: You can run the unit tests for this class and copy the value of the generated key in the first test.

+#### PrivateInterHost signing key

+This is a symmetrical crypto secret used to secure communications between various hosts (e.g., `ApiHost1` and `ApiHost2`).

+**IMPORTANT:** This crypto secret must be the same for all hosts.

+> You SHOULD NOT reuse the value of the HMAC signing key above for this secret.

+* sec: `HOSTS_PRIVATEINTERHOST_HMACAUTHNSECRET` Generate a random value using the [HMACSigner.GenerateKey()](https://github.com/jezzsantos/saastack/blob/main/src/Infrastructure.Web.Api.Common/HMACSigner.cs) method.

+> Note: You can run the unit tests for this class and copy the value of the generated key in the first test.

 #### CSRF secrets

 These crypto secrets are used to secure communications to the `WebsiteHost` BEEFE.
 The HMAC crypto secret is a symmetrical crypto key used to sign the CSRF cookie used between the JSApp and the `WebsiteHost` BEFFE.
 The AES crypto secret is a symmetrical crypto key used to encrypt the CSRF token used in the CSRF cookie.